 Sometimes it's useful to view the expanded file to determine how a given property value is inherited.
 To view the expanded version, enter the following command at a Visual Studio command prompt.
 (Change the placeholder file names to the one you want to use.)

-Expanded project files can be large and difficult to understand unless you are familiar with MSBuild.
+Expanded project files can be large and difficult to understand unless you're familiar with MSBuild.
 Here's the basic structure of a project file:

-Fundamental project properties, which are not exposed in the IDE.
+Fundamental project properties, which aren't exposed in the IDE.

-The remainder of the project configuration properties.
+The rest of the project configuration properties.
 These values can override what was set in the property sheets.

 For more information, see MSBuild Properties.

 A configuration is just an arbitrary group of properties that are given a name.
-Visual Studio provides Debug and Release configurations and each sets various properties appropriately for a debug build or release build.
-You can use the Configuration Manager to define custom configurations as a convenient way to group properties for a specific flavor of build.
+Visual Studio provides Debug and Release configurations.
+Each sets various properties appropriately for a debug build or release build.
+You can use the Configuration Manager to define custom configurations.
+They're a convenient way to group properties for a specific flavor of build.

-If you go to the General pane in the Property Pages and set the Character Set property to "Not Set" instead of "Use Unicode" and click OK, Property Manager will show no Unicode Support property sheet for the current configuration, but it will still be there for other configurations.
+For example, you can go to the General pane in the Property Pages.
+Change the Character Set property to "Not Set" instead of "Use Unicode", and then click OK.
+The Property Manager now shows no Unicode Support property sheet.
+It's removed for the current configuration, but it's still there for other configurations.

 For more information about Property Manager and property sheets, see Share or reuse Visual Studio C++ project settings.

-The .user file is a legacy feature and we recommend that you delete it in order to keep properties correctly grouped according to configuration/platform.
+.user file is a legacy feature.
+We recommend that you delete it, to keep properties correctly grouped according to configuration and platform.